danitso/terraform-module-clouddk-kubernetes-cluster/README.md

 kubectl get nodes
 ```

-The `kubectl` command should result in output similar to this:
+The `kubectl` command should output something similar to this:

 ```
 NAME                                                   STATUS    ROLES     AGE       VERSION